jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 | 2010s                | $ 64,035,754           |

 _Less people care every year for the art films, because art films are more self-indulgent every year.
 While these numbers don't include streaming or DVD rentals, they also don't include inflation.
 ALl numbers from boxofficemojo.com_

+## Synthesis

+Just to drive home the point some more.
+Anybody can use modern technology to fight for a cause.
+So what do Left/Right ideologies make?
+Do Conservatives empower you to fight against government waste, tax-hikes, or over regulation with a website?
+Do Progressives let you contribute to better environmental regulation, health-reform, or track real-time carbon levels?
+What levers of power does Right/Left politics put in your hand?

+The idea doesn't even exist, because they think its 1969, when the levers of power weren't available to Main Street.
+Ideologues (if they're still reading) are right now trying to figure how to discount this point.
+I promise, some Conservatives look at Common Voice and see "common" and will yell out they found Communism in America!
+A Progressive looks at Kickstarter raising money for something, and will scream "see, the rich are getting richer!".
+Knee-jerk reactions like this are expected from people born and raised with red/blue filters.

+Neither can understand the Internet Age and mass-collaboration is the best of both ideologies.
+Modern technology let's people help their civilization prosper, as Progressives dream, and also better themselves, as Conservatives demand.
+Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.
+Now let's see what this means for regular person working on Main Street.